vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_with_firmware.rst

          .. rubric:: CPUCP firmware

-         The CPUCP firmware is released as a binary and build compilation isn't required.
+         Qualcomm releases the CPUCP firmware as a binary and you don't need to compile the build.

          .. rubric:: CPUSYS.VM firmware

-         The CPUSYS.VM firmware is released as a binary and build compilation isn't required.
+         Qualcomm releases the CPUSYS.VM firmware as a binary and you don't need to compile the build.

          .. rubric:: BTFM firmware

-         The BTFM firmware is released as a binary and build compilation isn't required.
+         Qualcomm releases the BTFM firmware as a binary and you don't need to compile the build.

          .. rubric:: WLAN firmware

-         The WLAN firmware is released as a binary and build compilation isn't required.
+         Qualcomm releases the WLAN firmware as a binary and you don't need to compile the build.

          .. rubric:: Generate firmware prebuilds (boot-critical and split-firmware binaries)